Fair Warning Excerpt

 “She went by Tina most of the time.
 Does that help?”

 Once more through the circuits.
 The name hit.
-Hearing the full name coming from two homicide detectives had unnerved me and knocked an obvious name out of my head.
+Hearing the full name coming from two homicide detectives had unnerved me and knocked the initial recognition out of my head.

 “But you just said you didn’t know the name.”

 Mattson didn’t answer.
 He turned and nodded to his partner.
 Sakai moved forward and held his phone out to me.
-On the screen was a photo of a woman with dark hair and even darker eyes.
-She looked early-thirties but I knew she was early-forties.
+On the screen was a posed photo of a woman with dark hair and even darker eyes.
+She had a deep tan and looked mid-thirties but I knew she was closer to mid-forties.
 I nodded.

 “That’s her,” I said.